 The Company has a funded non-contributory defined benefit retirement plan.
 For the defined benefit retirement plan, the cost of providing benefits is determined using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
 Remeasurements, comprising actuarial gains and losses, the effect of the changes to the asset ceiling (if applicable) and the return on plan assets (excluding interest), is reflected immediately in the statements of financial position with a charge or credit recognized in other comprehensive income in the period in which they occur.
-Remeasurement recognized in other comprehensive income is reflected immediately in retained earnings and will not be reclassified to profit or loss.
+Remeasurement recognized in other comprehensive income is reflected as a separate equity component.
 Past service cost is recognized in profit or loss in the period of a plan amendment.
-Net interest is calculated by applying the discount rate at the beginning of the period to the net defined benefit liability or asset.
+Net interest is calculated by applying the discount rate at the beginning of the period to the net defined benefit liability or asset, taking into account any changes in the net defined benefit liability (asset) during the period as a result of contributions and benefit payments.